cooperaj/rmwd-site/content/post/2022-11-17-mastodon-on-dokku/index.md

 [^1]: After an appropriate amount of time on a larger instance gathering followers, and people to follow.
 If you dive straight into a solo user instance you will find it a very quiet place.

 [^2]: Or, at least, those who have read the Mastodon documentation

+[^3]: Given the Dokku primer given in this post you should easily be able to setup something like [Sendgrid](https://sendgrid.com).